arestivo/slides/markdown/javascript-dom.md

 # On Load Event

-As we want to be sure the DOM is completely loaded before adding events to any elements, we normally add any initialization code to the *load* event of the *window* element.
+Besides placing the [&lt;script&gt;](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) at the end of the HTML code, another common way of waiting for the DOM to be completely loaded before adding events to any elements is to add any initialization code to the *load* event of the *window* element:

 ```javascript
 window.addEventListener('load', function() {
   // initialization code goes here.
 })
 ```

-This is no longer strictly necessary with the [defer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-defer) attribute.
+This is no longer needed as we can now use the [defer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-defer) attribute.

 ---